outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** String/integer
 **Default:** `1`
-**Recommended:** Unique ID for each world
+**Recommended:** Unique ID for the world
-**Requires restart:** Yes
+**Restart required:** Yes

 ### Description

 Specifies the world number.

-For the default world:
+The default world is:

 ```ini
 world_id = "1"
 ```

-The world ID can also affect automatically calculated ports.
+The world ID is also used by the automatic WebSocket port calculation.

 ---